kadirayk/kadirayk.github.io/index.markdown

 ---

-I am a Ph.D. student and working as a research assistant in [Eric Bodden's](https://bodden.de) research group [Software Engineering](https://www.hni.uni-paderborn.de/en/swt/) at the [Heinz Nixdorf Institut](https://www.hni.uni-paderborn.de/en/).
+I am a Ph.D. student and working as a research assistant in [Eric Bodden's](https://bodden.de) research group [Secure Software Engineering](https://www.hni.uni-paderborn.de/en/sse/) at the [Heinz Nixdorf Institut](https://www.hni.uni-paderborn.de/en/).

  I received a M.Sc. in Computer Science from [Paderborn University](https://uni-paderborn.de).
  Prior to that, I worked as a software engineer at [Turkish Airlines](https://www.turkishairlines.com/).